Mazza Gallerie

-Mazza Gallerie was an upscale shopping mall in the Friendship Heights neighborhood of northwest Washington, D.C.
+Mazza Gallerie was an upscale shopping mall which was demolished in 2023 and is currently being rebuilt as a mixed-use development It is located along Wisconsin Avenue in the Friendship Heights neighborhood of northwest Washington, D.C. at the Maryland border.
 Opened in 1977, it had 300,000 sqft of retail space on three levels, a parking garage, and a direct connection to the Friendship Heights station of the Washington Metro.
 The last retail business closed in December 2022.
 The building is to be converted to residential apartments with retail on the ground floor.

 The mall was named after Louise Mazza, whose daughter Olga inherited the land before it was developed.
 When the family sold the property, they attached a covenant requiring any future development to be called Mazza and to display a picture of Louise Mazza.

 History

 It was an early project of Herbert S. Miller's Western Development Corporation (now Mills Corporation), which later developed Potomac Mills, Georgetown Park, and Washington Harbour.
 Miller assembled a deal with property owner Olga Mazza and Neiman Marcus owner Stanley Marcus to build the development; Olga wanted an office building named after her mother and Miller wanted a residential component, but neither were approved.
 The developers envisioned the 60-store mall as the anchor for a new upscale shopping district: Washington's version of Fifth Avenue or Rodeo Drive.
 A retail corridor had already been established with the opening of a freestanding Woodward & Lothrop department store in 1950, followed by Lord & Taylor (1959) and Saks Fifth Avenue (1964) nearby, and a stop on the Metro Red Line had been approved in 1973.

 Construction difficulties and labor disputes delayed construction of the $25 million project.
 The mall finally opened in November 1977, almost four years behind schedule.
+The anchor stores were Neiman Marcus and Raleigh Haberdasher.
 The delays had contributed to vacancies, as merchants could not plan for a firm opening date, and many retailers chose to open locations instead in White Flint Mall north of Bethesda.
 Traffic caused by the also-delayed construction of the Metro discouraged patrons from visiting the area.
 The poor early performance of the center contributed to a reputation as a "troubled" shopping center.

+The mall was sold in 1982 to a group that included the Prudential Insurance Co.
+The entire Raleigh's chain went out of business in 1992, and their anchor store was replaced by Filene's Basement in 1993.